abuchmueller/Rpriori/README.md

 #>   1.000   2.000   3.000   4.409   6.000  32.000
 ```

-Interesting!
-We have 9835 transactions recorded with a total of 169 items.
-With a density of 0.026 the average basket does have 4 items in it.
-That seems realistic.
-Let's try to find some frequent items with the `FindFrequentItemsets()` function of `Rpriori`!
+We have 9835 transactions recorded with a total of 169 items and a density of 0.026.
+The average basket has 4 items in it.

+Now we can try to find frequent items with the `FindFrequentItemsets()` function:

 ``` r
 Frequent <- FindFrequentItemsets(Groceries, minsupport = 0.1)